 A Georgia home warranty can save you money on expensive repairs and replacements if a major system or appliance, such as your water heater, air conditioning system, or refrigerator, breaks down due to normal wear and tear.
 This home protection plan can even save you the time and hassle of locating a qualified repair technician.

-Each of the home warranty companies mentioned—American Home Shield, Choice Home Warranty, Liberty Home Guard, Select Home Warranty, and Priority Home Warranty—are some of the best providers in the business.
+Each of the home warranty companies mentioned—Liberty Home Guard, American Home Shield, Select Home Warranty, and AFC Home Club—provides reputable home protection.
 They offer comprehensive plans, affordable pricing, excellent customer service, and discounts on plans.
-We recommend getting a quote from all five companies so you can compare coverage and pricing and find a plan that fits within your budget.
+We recommend getting a quote from all four companies so you can compare coverage and pricing and find a plan that fits within your budget.

 Our Rating Methodology